microsoft/ray-on-aml/README.md

 see example at [job](https://github.com/microsoft/ray-on-aml/tree/master/examples/job)

 There's no need for vnet setup.
-Go straight to section 4.3 below to run your azure ml job with ray.

 If you like setup an interactive ray cluster to work with from a ray client or directly on the head node, follow the following setup:
 ## Option 2: Use ray cluster interactively